Fitting Gaited Horses Is An Art!

 In spite of all the choices, we're aware that there's still a chance that the saddle you have built will not fit your horse.
 This will be rare, but it will surely happen from time to time.
 When it does, we don't want customers thinking that just because they've made a relatively expensive purchase that they, and their horses, are stuck with the wrong product.
 Our goal is to get you and your horse in a saddle that is right for both of you.

 Once again, we're offering attractive options!
 If the saddle you purchase doesn't fit your horse, you may return it within 14 days for a full refund of the purchase price.
 Or if you prefer, we will exchange for an Imus 4-Beat ®saddle that more closely meets your specific needs.
-You can also watch my saddle fitting videos here.
+You can also watch my gaited horse saddle fitting and equitation video here.

 --6 months no interest financing available through PayPal (details at checkout)